dotnet/crank/docs/getting_started.md

 ...
 ```

-At that point the two agents are ready to accepts jobs locally on the ports `5010` and `5011`.
+At that point the two agents are ready to accept jobs locally on the ports `5010` and `5011`.

 ### Run a scenario using the controller